 In the ClassroomShare ideas from this site with peers as part of your professional development sessions.
 Consider creating a monthly building-wide schedule using the suggestions provided on the site.
 Include your ideas with parents through your website to teach them along with you and your students on methods for working through any type of decision.
 Use technology resources to reinforce and reflect upon the Big6 and Super3 decision-making processes.
-For example, use Canva Infographic Creator, reviewed here to create digital posters for each of the strategies.
+For example, use Canva Infographic Maker, reviewed here to create digital posters for each of the strategies.
 Include suggestions on ways for students to be successful within each strategy.
 Provide resources for students to match strategies such as planning.
-Read Write Think, reviewed here has a large number of student interactives including a Bio Cube, Book Cover Guide, and an Essay Map that provides students assistance in planning writing assignments.
+Read Write Think, reviewed here, has a large number of student interactives including a Cube Creator, reviewed here, Book Cover Creator, reviewed here, and an Essay Map, reviewed here, that provides students assistance in planning writing assignments.
 As students learn about and become familiar with the Big6 and Super3 process, ask them to share their ideas and reflect upon learning using blogs created with Edublog, reviewed here.
-Have students share their knowledge with others using a video explainer tool like My Simpleshow, reviewed here.
+Have students share their knowledge with others using a video explainer tool like simpleshow video maker, reviewed here.
 Be sure to share student reflections and explainers on your class website for parents and others to view!

 Grades10 to 12